adambard/learnxinyminutes-docs/haskell.html.markdown

 -- and repalce it with:
 --   main = sayHello

--- Let's understand how the function `getLine` we just used works.
--- Its type is:
+-- Let's understand better how the function `getLine` we just -- used works.
+Its type is:
 --    getLine :: IO String
 -- You can think of a value of type `IO String` as representing a -- computer program that will generate a value of type `String` -- when executed (in addition to anything else it does).
-We can -- store this value using `<-` inside a `do` block.
+We can -- store and reuse this value using `<-`.
 We can also -- make our own action of type `IO String`:

 action :: IO String